tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（Web）_intl_en.md

-Version numbers are in the format of `major.minor.patch`.
+A version number is in the format of `major.minor.patch`.
-  - `major`: major version number.
+  - `major`: Major version number.
 If there is major version refactoring, this field will be incremented.
 Generally, the APIs of different major versions are not compatible with each other.
-  - `minor`: minor version number.
+  - `minor`: Minor version number.
 The APIs of different minor versions are compatible with each other.
 If there is a new or optimized API, this field will be incremented.
-  - `patch`: patch number.
+  - `patch`: Patch number.
 If there is a feature improvement or bug fix, this field will be incremented.

 >!
 > - Please update to the latest version in a timely manner for service stability and better online support.
-> - For notes on version updates, see [Update Guide](https://web.sdk.qcloud.com/trtc/webrtc/doc/en/tutorial-00-info-update-guideline.html).
+> - For notes on version updates, see [Update Guide](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-00-info-update-guideline.html).

+## Version 4.12.3 Released on April 19, 2022

+**Improvements**

+- Optimized the logic of high-resolution capturing on iOS 13 and 14.
+- Optimized the event listening logic to avoid cases where the SDK captures errors on the project side.
+- Added support for volume detection on Safari to help with dashboard troubleshooting.

+**Bug fixing**

+- Fixed occasional failure to reconnect after a disconnection in the live streaming mode.
+- Fixed error getting the audio volume on iOS 11.

 ## Version 4.12.2 Released on April 2, 2022